mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

   As Time ticks forward one moment at a time we will see H(T) and M(T) change.
 Any change that occurs for Humans in a moment will originate from a single or multiple Demand and Supply Connecting in the moment.
 We can not say the same about Matter.
 Matter changes may originate from a S&D Connection or from Matter deterministically changing over Time.

+# Start Using the Model

-# Let's See How The Model Works With One Person
+## Let's See How The Model Works With One Person
   For now let's start off with just one Human in Humans.

   This Human will want to change the enviornment, they will want to eat, drink, etc. They may want to make a house or feed chickens.
 Maybe help a calf be born.
 No matter what the Human wants to do they will always create Demand.
 This Demand will show up in the S&DF.
 If any of the Demands Connect with Supply Matter will change and the single Human's Internal Utility will change.
 Because there is only one Human the Human's Utility will essentially only go up.
 Just about Human _in real life_ will act in a Utility Maximizing behavior.
 Obviously there are occurances where this doesn't happen.
 On top of this, the Human will never have Demand Rejected.
 They are the only Demand.
 No one else is there to Demand Supply that the one Human wants to Connect with.